 The Project report is one of the two parts of the Level 7 apprenticeship end-point assessment.
 It will draw on the experience you gain during your apprenticeship, by seeking evidence to demonstrate the skills and behaviours you have developed and will focus on the final 12 months of your apprenticeship.

 The second part of the end-point assessment is the ACA Advanced Level Case Study.
 Find out more on the Case Study.

 There are two sessions per year available for you to submit your Project Report.
 The dates align with the Case Study exam sessions which take place in August (Session 1) and November (Session 2).
 View the Key dates and deadlines below.

-Please note that when you apply for the end-point assessment, there is a requirement within the application process where you will need to confirm that you have passed the gateway review.
+Please note that when you apply for the end-point assessment, there is a requirement within the application process where you will need to confirm that you have passed the gateway review by the time you sit the exam.
 This confirmation will need to be given, so you can progress and finalise the application.